 Though Thomas Edison is usually credited as the man who invented the lightbulb, the famous American inventor wasn't the only one who contributed to the development of this revolutionary technology.
-Many other notable inventors, engineers and scientists from around the world are also credited for their work with electric batteries, lamps and the creation of the first incandescent bulbs.

 Early research & development

 The story of the lightbulb begins long before Edison patented the first commercially successful bulb in 1879.
 In 1800, Italian inventor Alessandro Volta developed the first practical method of generating electricity (opens in new tab), the voltaic pile.
 Made of alternating discs of zinc and copper (opens in new tab) — interspersed with layers of cardboard soaked in salt water — the pile conducted electricity when a copper wire was connected at either end.
 Volta's glowing copper wire is officially considered a precursor to the battery, but is also one of the earliest manifestations of incandescent lighting.

 According to Harold H Schobert ("Energy and Society: An Introduction (opens in new tab)," CRC Press, 2014) the Voltaic Pile "made it possible for scientists to experiment with electric currents under controlled conditions" and furthered experiments with electricity (opens in new tab).
 Not long after Volta presented his discovery of a continuous source of electricity to the Royal Society in London, Davy produced the world's first electric lamp by connecting voltaic piles to charcoal electrodes.

 Davy's 1802 invention was known as an electric arc lamp, named for the bright arc of light emitted between its two carbon rods, according to "The Life of Sir Humphrey Davy (opens in new tab)" (HardPress Publishing, 2016)(opens in new tab)